Control access to corporate data

-- If you do not use Google Mobile Management, you can still approve and block Google Sync devices using the steps below.
+- If you do not use Google endpoint management, you can still approve and block Google Sync devices using the steps below.
 For details, see What is Google Sync?

 - You might receive duplicate email notifications for Google Sync devices that are pending approval.
 You only need to approve the device once.
 While approval is pending, users get an error if they try to access corporate data.

 - If you use endpoint verification, approving or blocking a device does not change the device’s ability to access corporate data.
 Instead, it adds a tag to the device that you can use to configure access levels with Access Context Manager.
 For details, see the Access Context Manager documentation.

 If you haven’t already, you need to set up advanced mobile management to approve or block mobile devices.
 See Set up advanced mobile device management.

 Before you begin: To apply the setting for certain users, put their accounts in an organizational unit.